 Available unobligated balances represent amounts that are apportioned for obligation in the current fiscal year.
 Unavailable unobligated balances represent unanticipated collections in excess of the amounts apportioned.
 Obligated balances not yet disbursed include undelivered orders and unpaid expended authority.
-Non-Budgetary FBWT represents unavailable funds from appropriations fulfilled.
+Non-Budgetary FBWT represents the amount that will be transferred to the General Fund from the TARP Housing Program Account.
 See Note 3.